Amending Transactions

 • Supplier/Customer: If you update the Supplier or Customer account to one with a different currency, the base currency amount will be recalculated using the current exchange rate from the currency table.
 Ensure that the figures are correct.

 • Transaction Date: This will automatically update the Period Date of the transaction as well as the due date in the listing grid.
-The due date is calculated based on the credit term set in the supplier or customer record and can only be amended there.
-See Managing Supplier Master Records or Managing Customer Master Records for more details.

 • VAT Code: Update this per line not in the header.

-3. If needed, delete (F8 or FN+F8), or add new Lines and amend any of the following:
+3. If needed, delete (F8 or FN+F8) or add new Lines, and amend any of the following:

 • Item Code